chrisulloa/archery/README.md

 ```
 (use '[rtree.core])

-; Default values, can also ues {:node-split :linear}
+; Default values, can also use {:node-split :linear}
 (def empty-tree (rtree {:node-split :quadratic,
                         :min-children 2,
                         :max-chidlren 4}))